 January may be the middle of winter in Norfolk, but that doesn’t mean there isn’t anything going on!
-In this post we will share the best events in Norfolk in January 2023.
+In this post we will share the best events in Norfolk in January 2026.
+So, ditch the hibernation plans and join in the fun!

 Be sure to sign up for our email newsletter here to keep up to date with the latest happenings in Norfolk.